gocardless/legacy-api-docs/source/docs/07_resources/bill/09_statuses/statuses.md

 `failed`
 :    Bill could not be debited from a customer's account.
 This usually means that there were insufficient funds in the customer's account.

+`refunded`
+:    Bill has been refunded by you or by GoCardless at your request.

+`chargedback`
+:    Bill has been reversed by the customer at their bank under the Direct Debit Guarantee.

 `cancelled`
 :    Bill was cancelled by the merchant or customer before it was submitted to the banks.